 To address barriers pertaining to transportation, members of the extended partner network have formed the Transportation Taskforce.
-The group has designed surveys for Employers and Service Providers to gather data pertaining to awareness and utilization around existing transportation services.
-The group will also be examining areas with unmet transportation.

 Partners at Southeast Vermont Transit have designed a comprehensive Ride Guide to help disseminate information to Employers, Service Providers, and Residents of the Springfield Region.

 This group of WCC partners is dedicated to increasing the availability of high-quality childcare in the working community’s region.
 Recognizing that access to childcare is a critical economic and workforce development issue.
 The group seeks to engage a broad range of partners and families on the issues impacting childcare.

 The Springfield Area Parent Child Center has developed an Employer Childcare Guide to enable employers to assist staff in the search for childcare.

 These monthly meetings are an opportunity for businesses to discuss challenges and gain knowledge pertaining to HR-related topics.
 Previous meetings have addressed topics such as onboarding best practices and navigating workforce development.
 These monthly meetings are FREE and open to all employers in the area.
 They would be likely most valuable for HR representatives or those functioning in similar roles.
 The virtual meetings are held on the first Wed of the month from 9 am to 10:30 am.

 To join please visit our Facebook page for the latest invitation.

 Free Laptop/Device Program